cmayomsft/BotToBot-Handoff/CSharp/README.md

 The MainBot navigation menu has buttons for navigating, or handing off, to each of the sub-bots, "SubBot1" and "SubBot2".

 When you click on the "SubBot1" button, it posts "SubBot1" to the conversation.
 This will cause the SubBot1 bot to become the active bot.
-SubBot1 will respond by showing it's navigation menu.
+SubBot1 will respond by showing its navigation menu.

 ![SubBotMenu](images/subbot1menu.png)

 **Note:** The HeroCard above is coming from SubBot1, not MainBot, but to the user it appears to be a single conversation with a single bot.

-The SubBot1 navigation menu has buttons for each of it's navigation commands and to show the MainBot's navigation menu ("Menu").
+The SubBot1 navigation menu has buttons for each of its navigation commands and a button to navigate back to the MainBot ("Menu").

 Click the "SubBot1.1" button, which calls the `SubBot1_1_Dialog` to start a conversation flow.

 ![SubBot11Dialog](images/subbot11dialog.png)

-At this point in the conversation, the user can reply with any of the navigation commands from any of the bots, or reply to the active prompt from the active dialog to move the coversation forward.
+At any point in the conversation, the user can reply with any of the navigation commands from any of the bots, or reply to the active prompt from the active dialog to move the conversation forward.
 In this case, clicking the "More" button will move the dialog to the next prompt.
-Replying with anything other than a navgation command or "More" will not be understood by the SubBot1_1_Dialog.
+Replying with anything other than a navigation command or "More" will not be understood by the SubBot1_1_Dialog.

 ![SubBot11DialogReply](images/subbot11dialogreply.png)

-When the SubBot1_1_Dialog completes, it shows a navigation menu with buttons that allow the user to navigate back to the SubBot1 navigation menu ("SubBot1"), or to hand back to the MainBot and show the main bot navigation menu ("Menu").
+When the SubBot1_1_Dialog completes, it shows a navigation menu with buttons that allow the user to navigate back to the SubBot1 navigation menu ("SubBot1"), or to navigate back to the MainBot ("Menu").

 ![SubBot11DialogDone](images/subbot11dialogdone.png)

-Clicking the "SubBot1" button shows SubBot1's navigation menu.
+Clicking the "SubBot1" button re-shows SubBot1's navigation menu.

 ![SubBot11DialogDoneSubBot1](images/subbot11dialogdonesubbot1.png)